 WHAT IF THE COMPLAINT IS NOT RESOLVED?

-The Chairman will ensure that your appeal is considered at Board level and will respond within two weeks of this consideration by Board members.
+The Chair will ensure that your appeal is considered at Board level and will respond within two weeks of this consideration by Board members.
 We take the issue of transparency and accountability very seriously at Friends of the Elderly Ireland.

 The Appeals sub committee’s decision will be final.